coderrio/Coderr.Documentation/docs/client/libraries/aspnet-mvc5/install.md

 ## More information

-The MVC library also includes custom error pages and other goodies.
+The MVC library can report all invalid model states, track failed login attempts and more.

-Want to dig deeper?
-Read the [ASP.NET Mvc5 client documentation](index.md) or how you can [report errors](../../gettingstarted.md)
+If you want more information, read the  [ASP.NET Mvc5 client documentation](index.md) or on error reporting  [report errors](../../gettingstarted.md)